aparajitasahay87/UserInterface/plant_finder.md

 ### **5. CONCLUSION**
-In this case study, we present a user interface design of a phone application for leaf species identification.
-The leaf identification process makes this application useful to amateur stakeholders as well as experts.Using this application, user can photograph a single leaf on a white colored background and submit it as the input
+In this case study, we present a user interface design of a phone application for plant species identification.
+The plant identification process makes this application useful to amateur stakeholders as well as experts.Using this application, user can photograph a single leaf on a white colored background and submit it as the input